 I’ve written about future Surface Pro platforms before where I highlighted a number of routes to the next Surface Pro products.
 A smaller, lighter, fanless Surface Pro is possible with Intel Core M or there’s the possibility to improve the SP3 all-round by using a fanless Skylake platform later in 2015.
 Having a fanless option with wireless charging and WiGi would showcase Skylake well and I think this is the most likely scenario for Surface Pro 4.
 The Skylake option is something that could be demonstrated in Q3 for Q4 availability.
 Here’s a rundown of the options.

 10-inch Core M – Potential to be the most powerful 10-inch tablet in the market.
 Laptop-replacement CPU performance.
 Fanless.
 Could be expensive for the 10-inch category.
 Untested market.
-Not as powerful as or Pro 3 but close.
+Not as powerful as Surface Pro 2 or Pro 3 but close.
 Would be a great Windows 9 showcase.

 Microsoft Surface Pro 3 information including videos, articles, gallery and specifications available here.